-Georgia can be an expensive state for drivers, but insurance rates vary wildly from area to area and from carrier to carrier.
+Georgia can be an expensive state for drivers, but insurance rates vary wildly from county to county area to area and from carrier to carrier.
 The good news is that, if you don’t need full coverage, you can save hundreds of dollars per year.

 We sampled information from a number of sources and developed a range of what cheap car insurance usually costs in Georgia.
 We based these samples on a driver with at least a decade of driving experience, a clean driving record, driving America’s most popular, non-exotic vehicles.